 A/B testing is useful when there are several options to choose from, possibly with competing explanations on why they would work, but no clear winner.

-It’s no use A/B testing versions if we already know the result with high probability.
+It’s not useful A/B testing versions if we already know the result with high probability.
 Sometimes though, we will want to use A/B testing for things we know are important just to quantify impact (is it worth maintaining this?), as opposed to just validate (yes/no) impact.

 A/B testing requires a clear quantitative way to measure what is “better”.
-A common advise is to pick a single, clear metric so that there is no ambiguity in deciding if the change
+Common advice is to pick a single, clear metric so that there is no ambiguity in deciding if the change

 A/B testing requires a large enough number of users to get statistically significant results.
 The smaller the number of users in the A/B testing cohort, the more the change needs to have a big impact on the metric to be measurable.
 This is because the signal (the impact of the change) needs to be higher than the noise (the random fluctuation in a metric).